CyberSoc-Newcastle/sql-injection-competition/competition/solutions.md

 __Answer:__ 6

 __Solution:__
 Staying on the events that was used to find the answer in [question 1](#question-1), we could use the output from the command that showed the tables in the `boat_club` database.
 The table that we are interested is `users`.
 You could run the command `sqlmap -u "https://sql.cybersoc.org.uk/events?query=t" -D boat_club -T users --dump`.
-This tables contains password and if you follow the prompts by SQLMap for a dictionary based attack, you could also see the raw passwords that would be helpful for [question 3](#question-3).
+This table contains password and if you follow the prompts by SQLMap for a dictionary based attack, you could also see the raw passwords that would be helpful for [question 3](#question-3).
 The output would be:
 ```
 Database: boat_club
 Table: users